seonWKim/todo-cli/README.md

 - [ ] Add priority to the todos, sort and show by priority
 - [ ] Add Alfred support
 - [ ] Deadline for todos
+- [ ] Table width bug when running list or find command